CarNDCapstone/CarND-Capstone/README.md

 0. **Hardware specs tested**

 Before we talk about installing the software and running it, let's talk about the hardware characteristics.
 The simulator takes a lot of CPU power, as does ROS.
-If the neural network is running on CPU too, that will farther tax the CPU.
+If the neural network is running on CPU too, that will further tax the CPU.
 If a GPU is available, that would lighten CPU load at least, but in any case, the available resources have to be adequate.
 We're listing 2 setups we tried, which were fast enough for the model to run at expected frame rates.

 * Setup 1:
     * Linux laptop (2019 System76 Oryx Pro)